mehediparvez/newsletter/README.md

 ### Concurrency Handling

-A critical challenge in the short-term solution is handling concurrent updates to the Master Portfolio Sheet.
-Consider a scenario where 100 Google Sheets are modified simultaneously:
+A critical challenge in the short-term solution is handling concurrent updates to the Master Portfolio Sheet, especially relevant to the interconnected flows in the client's diagram where multiple processes must coordinate.

 #### Potential Issues:
 - **Race Conditions**: Multiple Apps Script triggers attempting to update the Master Sheet simultaneously